What Is The Difference Between LED, CFL, and Incandescent Light Bulbs?

 LED, CFL, and Incandescent Light Bulbs Overview

-Here is an overview of the 3 major types of lightbulbs:
+Overview of the three major types of lightbulbs:

-• Incandescent bulbs – The incandescent bulbs are the old-fashion typical lightbulbs that most of us used grew up using in our homes.
-For a long time, these were the only types of lightbulbs you could buy.
+• Incandescent bulbs – The incandescent bulbs are the old-fashioned typical lightbulbs that most of us grew up using in our homes.
+These were the only lightbulbs you could buy for a long time.
 These lightbulbs are not very energy efficient and do not last that long.

-• Compact Fluorescent Lightbulbs (CFLs) – The compact fluorescent lightbulbs are the strange spiral bulbs that most people think about when looking at energy-efficient lightbulbs.
+• Compact Fluorescent Lightbulbs (CFLs) – Compact fluorescent lightbulbs are the strange spiral bulbs that most people think about when looking at energy-efficient lightbulbs.

 • LEDs – LED bulbs are energy-efficient lightbulbs, but they have an incandescent bulb’s look and feel that uses light-emitting diodes.
 They are considered the most energy-efficient lightbulbs to use.